 Skin, the largest organ of the human (and a dog’s) body, is truly fascinating and has many functions.
 Have you ever had the thought that it holds everything together so that all our content doesn’t ‘spill out’?
-It also protects us from other mechanical, bacterial and chemical dangers.
+It also protects us from other mechanical, bacterial, and chemical dangers.

 The skin has two layers – the epidermis on the top and the dermis underneath the epidermis.
-When we apply anything onto our (or our dog’s) skin we are applying onto the epidermis.
+When we apply anything onto our (or our dog’s) skin we are applying it onto the epidermis.

-Over the years of grooming dogs, I’ve noticed the increasing number of dogs with sensitive skin and skin prone to allergic reactions.
+Over the years of grooming dogs, I’ve noticed an increasing number of dogs with sensitive skin and skin prone to allergic reactions.
 Sensitive skin is linked not only to the disrupted barrier function of the skin but also to environmental and psychological stress.
 Thinking about it, I’ve realised that I scratch my back when I’m stressed.
 If I don’t stop myself consciously it goes on and on and on and my skin eventually becomes irritated, red, even sore.

 Have you noticed that dogs do the same sometimes?
 When stressed, they start scratching or nibbling their paws.
 My Rosie, when upset (because in her opinion I hadn’t given her enough treats) starts scratching her armpit.
 Martha, on the other hand, starts nibbling her feet when she hears the farmer’s dog outside and I don’t let her out to chase it next to the fence.
 Have you noticed this behaviour with your dog?

 Itch (or pruritis) can be caused by many different factors.
-It can be histamine related, like an insect bite or an allergic reaction or non-histamine related like dry or sensitive skin, scars, pregnancy and the side effect of some medications.
+It can be histamine-related, like an insect bite or an allergic reaction, or non-histamine related like dry or sensitive skin, scars, pregnancy, and the side effect of some medications.
 In dogs, it can be full anal glands.
 They not only rub their bum on the floor when the glands are full but they can also nibble the base of their tail or back legs.
 Back in Slovakia, Blondie, one of my Hovawart girls, used to scratch her ears when her glands were full.
 Isn’t it fascinating how everything is connected?

 What helps itchy skin?